BP Diagrammatic Test

 In these tests, candidates will need to discover the rules associated with particular symbols or diagrams (eg. rotates 90 degrees each time), and apply them by selecting the correct answer based on those rules.
 These questions will not be work place relevant and will appear abstract in nature.

-Companies are using situational judgement tests more and more in their application process that candidates must go through.
-A person's score in a situational judgement test is a good indicator of how closely their attitudes and responses to situations mimics those of the company they've applied to.
+Companies are using diagrammatic reasoning tests more and more in their application process that candidates must go through.
+A person's score in a diagrammatic reasoning test is a good indicator of how closely their attitudes and responses to situations mimics those of the company they've applied to.
 This is important in any sector or position.

-BP use situational judgement tests as part of their recruitment process to help them select the best candidates for a particular role.
+BP use diagrammatic reasoning tests as part of their recruitment process to help them select the best candidates for a particular role.

 So as a graduate or senior candidate applying for a job at BP you might feel like the situational judgement test is an unnecessary hoop to jump through.
 But you should bear in mind that BP are asking you to complete the situational judgement test as much for your own benefit as theirs; if you are not suitable for the role, a psychometric test will usually identify this.
 Research has shown that psychometric tests, such as those used by BP, are a better predictor of job performance than traditional selection metrics such as level of degree achieved.